judepark/TEST-mainsite/src/projects/alienware-command-center/index.md

 projectAgency: "Dell"
 projectRole: "Developer"
 projectBrief: "Created initial prototype showing new functionality of the UWP framework.
 Acted as a lead developer resource for the Alienware development team and created one-off examples of new tech for the final app to utilize.
 Designed and animated the particle backgrounds used throughout the app."
-projectShortBrief: "Worked as a lead developer resource, as well as a UI/UX designer, on the new Alienware Command Center."
+projectShortBrief: "Worked as a lead developer resource."
-themeColor: "#2b3a61"
+themeColor: "#FFFFFF"
 accentColor: "#446cdd"
 image: "alienware-command-center-header.jpg"
 thumb: "alienware-command-center-thumb.jpg"